-Since I was just a little girl I was intrigued by a dish that for me, accustomed to the common names of rabbit or chicken, had an aristocratic and rich charm: the duck à l’orange.
-I remember that one of my uncles was always saying that he would not stay for dinner with us unless we made the duck à l’orange.
-It was just a joke, but every time I believed him!
-What had of so striking special the duck à l’orange?
+Since I was just a little girl, I was intrigued by a dish that, for me, accustomed to the common names of rabbit or chicken, had an aristocratic and rich charm: the duck à l’orange.
+One of my uncles was always saying that he would not stay for dinner unless we would cook duck à l’orange.
+It was just a joke, but every time I believed him.
+What was so special with duck à l’orange?

 Orange and pancetta guinea-fowl

-- 1 kg of guinea-fowl, already cleaned and divided into large pieces
+- 1 kg (2.2 lb) guinea-fowl, already cleaned and divided into large pieces

 - extra virgin olive oil